mohammad0914/Guessing-Game-cli-lab/README.md

 Here's a description of what each function should accomplish.
 We also suggest you try to read the tests to see what they're looking for specifically.

+> Note: you can pass all the tests in this lab and still not have a working game.
+This is due to the difficulty of testing console inputs inside loops.
+Make sure your game works by playing it in the terminal before you submit a pull request.

 **startGame()**

 * Should run `rls.keyInYN()` which prompts the user to start the game